Yonny Hernández (motorcyclist)

 Yonny Hernández Vega (born 25 July 1988) is a Colombian motorcycle racer.
 He is the older brother of Santiago Hernández.

 Career

 In 2018, Hernández competed as a test rider for the Monster Energy Yamaha Tech3 team in the 2018 MotoGP pre-season test at the Sepang International Circuit.
 He appeared as a replacement for Jonas Folger who was absent due to health problems.
-The pre-season test in Sepang was his first opportunity to try out the Yamaha YZR-M1 motorbike.
-In his five seasons of participation in MotoGP, he had never defended a Yamaha motorbike team.
-Most of his career in MotoGP was spent as a Ducati motorbike rider.
+The pre-season test in Sepang was his first opportunity to try out the Yamaha YZR-M1.
+In his five seasons of participation in MotoGP, he had never defended a Yamaha motorbike team, as most of his career in MotoGP was spent as a Ducati rider.